Uvalente/bank-tech-test/README.md

 ![irb](img/irb.png)

+## Approach & code structure

+The code is structured in different classes, that are injected to each other to achieve an easily testable and changeable code.

+I started with an Account class that can be instantiated, and provide methods for deposits and withdraws, changing the account balance to reflect the operation.

+To create a statement for the account, those operations are then saved as Transaction instances and stored in an instance of TransactionHistory.

+To print the statement Account relay on the Printer class.

+Printer is responsible for returning the string to print, it has private methods for the table header, formattings and returning a string, extracting the values from an instance of Transaction.

 ## Requirements

 * You should be able to interact with your code via a REPL like IRB or the JavaScript console.
 (You don't need to implement a command line interface that takes input from STDIN.)